maxkung101/it-266-Quake_IV/README.md

 it-266-Quake_IV
 ===============
-This is the repository where I make Quake IV modifications for NJIT's course IT 266.
+This is the repository where I make Quake IV modifications for NJIT's course IT 266 using DEF files.

 About Quake IV
 ==============
-Quake IV is a first person shooter game developed by id software.
+Quake IV is a first person shooter game developed by id software and Raven.
 Gameplay includes single player mode, and multiplayer mode.

 DEF Edits
 =========